edgexfoundry/edgex-docs/docs_src/getting-started/quick-start/index.md

 ## Exporting Data

 EdgeX provides exporters (called application services) for a variety of cloud services and applications.
-To keep this guide simple, we're going to use the community provided configurable application service to send the EdgeX data to a public MQTT broker hosted by HiveMQ.
+To keep this guide simple, we're going to use the community provided 'application service configurable' to send the EdgeX data to a public MQTT broker hosted by HiveMQ.
 You can then watch for the EdgeX event data via HiveMQ provided MQTT browser client.

-First add the following application service to your docker-compose.yml file right after the 'rulesengine' service (around line 260).
+First add the following application service to your docker-compose.yml file right after the 'rulesengine' service (around line 255).
 Spacing is important in YAML, so make sure to copy and paste it correctly.

 ``` yaml
   app-service-mqtt: